ComputerVisionaries/PSF/README.md

 - util: common tools to be used

-image_scrambler.py : turns a target image into a puzzle (outputs puzzle.jpg into root dir) run.py : currently only runs GA solver on puzzle.jpg (outputs solved_puzzle.jpg in root)
+image_scrambler.py : turns a target image into a puzzle (outputs puzzle.jpg into root dir) psf.py : currently only runs GA solver on puzzle.jpg

 #Example Usage
 python image_scrambler.py<br />
-python run.py<br />
+python psf.py --iters 20<br />
-"Output can be seen in puzzle.py and solved_puzzle.jpg"
+"Output can be seen in puzzle.py and output/solved_puzzle.jpg"

-#TODO:
-- RHC/SA